Home ยป Blog ยป DIY Home Projects ยป Kitchen Shelving Spacing and Sizing

 What Stain to Use on Kitchen Shelves?

 Surprise!
 I actually don’t use a stain on any of my shelves.
-I love the look of natural wood but also know we gotta protect these beauties!
+I love the look of natural wood but also know we gotta protect these beauties from water stains and such.

 Instead of stain, I treat my shelves with beeswax (works on butcher block and cutting boards too!).
 It’s easy to apply with a soft cloth and I usually reapply about once yearly.